docker pull Jenkins

 Imagine this scenario.
-Earlier if we want to use Jenkins, then we need to install the Jenkins with lots of steps involved.
-Thanks to Dockerhub, we can now download and run the prebuilt container image of Jenkins in couple minutes.
+Earlier if we want to use Nginx, then we need to install and configure the Nginx with many steps involved.
+Thanks to Dockerhub, we can now download and run the prebuilt container image of Nginx in couple minutes.

 Once we pulled the docker images, we can use it by running the image using command: